Great Britain's Hydrogen Infrastructure Development -- Investment Priorities and Locational Flexibility: Introduction

-In 2019, a study conducted by \cite{[15]samsatli2019role} covered crucial elements as electrolysers location and whether energy transport shall be done via transmission grid or hydrogen pipelines.
-This model also accounted for inter-seasonal and daily demand fluctuations, as well as the intermittent nature of renewable power generation.
+\citet{[15]samsatli2019role}, in 2019, covered crucial locational elements such as electrolysers location and investigate trade-offs between energy transport via the transmission grid or hydrogen pipelines.
+This model accounted for inter-seasonal and daily demand fluctuations, as well as the intermittent nature of renewable power generation.
 Furthermore, it assessed various subsidy levels for upgrading heating devices within the system optimization framework.
-Limitations include:
+The study only covered limited demand sectors, the demand side covered consumption by only the heating sector.
+There were also limited options for supply, e.g., hydrogen production from methane reformation, biomass gasification, and nuclear electrolysis were not covered.